Hutchinson-Lab/Data-Augmentation-Approaches-for-Satellite-Imagery/README.md

 # Data-Augmentation-Approaches-for-Satellite-Imagery
-Code and data for Data Augmentation Approaches for Satellite Imagery [Hopkins et al., AAAI 2025].
+Code for Data Augmentation Approaches for Satellite Imagery [Hopkins et al., AAAI 2025].
 The code is for implementing the satellite-specific image augmentation strategies presented in the paper: **Sat-CutMix**, **Sat-SlideMix**, and **Sat-Trivial**.
 The code can also be used to reproduce the results within the paper.

 # Sat-CutMix & Sat-SlideMix